OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-To make traditional Dutch stroopwafels, bakers press two round wafer-thin waffles between a layer of gooey caramel syrup, creating a chewy cookie-like dessert that tastes incredible alongside a fresh cup of coffee.
+To make traditional Dutch stroopwafels, bakers put a layer of gooey caramel syrup between two round wafer-thin waffles, creating a chewy cookie-like dessert that tastes incredible alongside a fresh cup of coffee.

-Unlike other more traditional stroopwafel vendors, Van Wonderen experiments with its recipes and mixes things up by serving waffles with extra chunky toppings.
-Customers at Van Wonderen are encouraged to choose between several toppings and can essentially design their deluxe stroopwafel by adding additional layers of chocolate, marshmallow and candy.
-The store lies around 100 metres away from Amsterdam’s floating flower market on one of the city’s most popular shopping streets, Kalverstraat.
+Unlike more traditional stroopwafel vendors, van Wonderen Stroopwafels experiments with its recipes and mixes things up while serving extra chunky toppings.
+You can choose between several options or create one with additional layers of chocolate, marshmallow and candy.
+There’s every excuse to stop by regularly – the store is about 100m (328ft) from the floating flower market on Kalverstraat, one of Amsterdam’s most popular shopping streets.

-This welcoming bakery is housed on the ground floor of an eye-catching Art Deco-style townhouse that stands on the northern side of Spuistraat.
-Aside from baking some of the finest croissants in the entire city, Croissanterie Egstorf also makes delicious traditional Dutch treats – including fresh stroopwafels – which are sold in small stacks and wrapped in handy packaging, The bakery opens at 6:30am most days of the week, making it perfect for early-risers searching for fresh baked goods to start off their day in Amsterdam.
+Here’s a welcoming bakery on the ground floor of an eye-catching art nouveau Amsterdam townhouse on the northern side of Spuistraat.
+Not only does it bake some of the finest croissants in the city, but it also makes delicious traditional Dutch treats, fresh stroopwafels included, which are sold in handily wrapped small stacks.
+As it opens early, Croissanterie Hans Egstorf is a beacon for early risers in need of a freshly baked boost to kick start their day.